sseung0703/Lightweighting_Cookbook/KD/README.md

 ## Implemented Knowledge Distillation Methods
 - Knowledge distillation algorithms distill various information from various sensing points.
-- In the points of distilled information, it is hard two concretely catetorizing previous methods, but to my knowledge, I suggest the three categories, i.e., activation, embedding process, and inter-data relation.
+- In the points of distilled information, it is hard to concretely categorize previous methods, but to my knowledge, I suggest the three categories, i.e., activation, embedding process, and inter-data relation.
-  - Activation: compare the student and teacher features without a further data-level interaction.
-For example, AB compares each feature maps activation boundaries.
+  - Activation: compare the student and teacher features without further data-level interaction.
+For example, AB compares each feature map activation boundaries.
-  - embedding process: extract information of embedding process by analyze how each feature maps are transformed in each stage.
-For example, FSP computes Gram matrix of two feature maps and defines it as flow of solving problem.
+  - embedding process: extract information from the embedding process by analyzing how each feature map is transformed in each stage.
+For example, FSP computes the Gram matrix of two feature maps and defines it as a flow of solving a problem.
-  - Inter-data relation: build graph structure formed by inter-data relation. for example, RKD define distance and angle as edge features.
+  - Inter-data relation: build graph structure formed by inter-data relation.
+For example, RKD defines distance and angle as edge features.
-  - Mixed knowledge: Some of algorithms build combination of several types of knowledge in physical or chemincal levels.
-For example, MHGD utilizes a knowledge of dataset embedding process which cares about not only single data's embedding process but also inter-data relation.
+  - Mixed knowledge: Some algorithms build a combination of several types of knowledge at physical or chemical levels.
+For example, MHGD utilizes knowledge of dataset embedding process, which cares about not only single data's embedding process but also inter-data relation.

-- In the points of feature sensing position, there are two options, i.e., network output (a.k.a. embedded feature or response), and latent feature maps.
+- In the points of feature sensing position, there are two options, i.e., network output (a.k.a. embedded feature or response) and latent feature maps.
-- Each kind of feature has different charateristics so you should choose it as what you want to achieve.
+- Each feature has different characteristics, so you should choose it as what you want to achieve.

 ### Output (a.k.a. embedded feature or response) distillation:
   - Simple and efficient distillation schemes.
-  - Gives a minimal guidance to the student network.
-In other words, its constraints are useally weak to achieve SOTA performance but rarely cause over-constraints problem.
+  - Gives minimal guidance to the student network.
+In other words, its constraints are usually weak to achieve SOTA performance but rarely cause the over-constraints problem.

-- Soft-logit : The first knowledge distillation method for deep neural network.
+- Soft-logits: The first knowledge distillation method for a deep neural network.
 Knowledge is defined by softened logits.
-Because it is easy to handle it, many applied methods were proposed using it such as semi-supervised learning, defencing adversarial attack and so on.
+Because it is easy to handle, many applied methods were proposed using it, such as semi-supervised learning, defencing adversarial attack, and so on.
   - [Geoffrey Hinton, et al. Distilling the knowledge in a neural network. arXiv:1503.02531, 2015.](https://arxiv.org/abs/1503.02531)

 ### Latent feature distillation:
-  - Extract much more rich guidance to student network using multiple latent feature maps.
+  - Extract much more rich guidance to student networks using multiple latent feature maps.
-  - Most of SOTA algorithm have taken this strategies, but it prone to give over-constraints that makes the student network hard to focus on its own task.
+  - Most SOTA algorithm has taken this strategy, but it is prone to give over-constraints that makes the student network hard to focus on its own task.

-- Attention transfer (AT) : Knowledge is defined by attention map which is L2-norm of each feature point.
+- Attention transfer (AT): Knowledge is defined by an attention map which is the L2-norm of each feature point.
   - [Zagoruyko, Sergey et. al. Paying more attention to attention: Improving the performance of convolutional neural networks via attention transfer. arXiv preprint arXiv:1612.03928, 2016.](https://arxiv.org/pdf/1612.03928.pdf) [[the original project link](https://github.com/szagoruyko/attention-transfer)]

 ## Implemented Transfer Methods
 - Knowledge can be transferred by three kinds of strategies, i.e., offline, online, and self-distillation.
-  - Offline distillation: Utilize the pre-trained teacher network and it is freezed and used for extract knowledge.
-The knowledge is not changed during training framework and gives concrete guidance to the student network.
+  - Offline distillation: Utilize the pre-trained teacher network, and it is frozen and used for extracting knowledge.
+The knowledge is not changed during the training framework and gives concrete guidance to the student network.
-  - Online distillation: Teacher network randomly initialized and train with the student network simultaneosly.
-At the initial points, information of teacher network is not so hard to train for the student network, so online learng strategy gives a gentle guidance.
+  - Online distillation: The teacher network is randomly initialized and trained with the student network simultaneously.
+At the initial points, information about the teacher network is not so hard to train for the student network, so the online learning strategy gives gentle guidance.
-  - Self-distillation: In the case of self-distillation, there is no teacher network, so each algorithm has its own strategies to build a pseudo teacher knowledge.
+  - Self-distillation: In the case of self-distillation, there is no teacher network, so each algorithm has its own strategies to build pseudo teacher knowledge.